Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 -   For timed grid exercised: Touch an item to mark it wrong.
 Touch it again to mark it correct if the child autocorrects or if you have touched it by mistake.
 A blue item with a line through it means INCORRECT.

 -   Do not ever touch any tablet specific navigation bar, e.g. on the Kindle or Nexus at the bottom (with home, arrow, etc.) during a test.
 During a test you only need the NEXT button to navigate.
-YOU CAN NOT GO BACKWARDS OR START OVER (unless your particular instruments are using the “Back” button).
+YOU CAN NOT GO BACKWARDS OR START OVER (unless your particular instruments are using the "Back" button).

--   Never use the “Input mode” buttons UNLESS you necessary or if must mark the last item wrong.
-In this case, after the timer stops and you mark the last letter, change ‘mode’ to “mark item” and touch the item to mark it wrong.
+-   Never use the "Input mode" buttons UNLESS you necessary or if must mark the last item wrong.
+In this case, after the timer stops and you mark the last letter, change ‘mode’ to "mark item" and touch the item to mark it wrong.

 # Annex 3: Guide to Supervisor Responsibilities during Data Collection